roohitmaity/roohitmaity/README.md

 # Hi, I am Rohit Maity

-An Security Researcher and aspiring offensive Security engineer and a Bug Hunter.
+An Security Researcher, aspiring offensive Security engineer and a Bug Hunter.
 With a strong passion for technology and expertise in malware analysis, vulnerability assessment, and bug hunting, my goal is to safeguard digital assets and contribute to online community.

 ## 🔗 Links